smithy-lang/smithy/smithy-diff/README.md

 The `diff.contents` tag is used to diff the contents of a trait value based on diff tags applied to members of shapes used to define a trait.
-For example, if it is a breaking change to update some members of a trait but not others, this can be automatically validated using the `diff.contents` trait.
+For example, if it is a breaking change to update some members of a trait but not others, this can be automatically validated using the `diff.contents` tag.
 When evaluating the contents of a trait, only tags applied to members of lists, sets, maps (value only), structures, and unions are considered.